 Manufactured by Republic

-- Powerplant: single jet engine with 7,800 pounds of thrust
+- Powerplant: one jet engine rated at 26,000 pounds of thrust in afterburner

 - Speed: Mach 2.1, or 1,400 miles per hour at 33,000 feet